 - Misty Flip to dive to Helicopter.

 - Same criteria as for Misty Flip.
-Minimum 45° climb before rotation + forward dive + transition to Helicopter + Heli criteria.
+Minimum 45° climb before rotation + forward dive + short SAT move + transition to Helicopter + Heli criteria.

 - Twisted Cowboy: must be twisted during the entry, untwisted by the rotation of the Misty.

 - Forbidden connection to Heli.

 - 1.90